albert-yu/emulator-101/README.md

 ## Build

 This project depends on [SDL2](https://www.libsdl.org/) for rendering graphics.
-So, on macOS with Homebrew:
+To install SDL2 on macOS with Homebrew:

 ```bash
 brew install sdl2